kiriniy/settler/README.md

 If you're looking for **Lite** version: [https://github.com/kiriniy/settler-lite](https://github.com/kiriniy/settler-lite)

 ## Philosophy
 At some point, we were overwhelmed by frameworks, building tools, and dependency trees.
 However, most websites don't need React, Node.js, Docker, Webpack, or dozens of dependencies in json-configs to get the job done.
-Web development has become overly complicated due to the assumption that everyone needs the same tools as large corporations, even for a simple five-page website.
+Web development has become overly complicated due to the assumption that everyone needs the same tools as large corporations, even for a five-page website or landing page.

+Settler is designed for simple websites with a few to hundreds of pages.
+These websites are managed by one person and do not require an admin panel, user profiles, or frequent updates.
+It is great for sharing hosting, which is inexpensive and powers millions of websites.

 ### For whom?
- - **Novice devs** who wants to learn PHP without getting lost in Laravel.
+ - **Novice devs** who need a dead-simple way to deploy to php-less hosting as pure HTML.
- - **Old-school devs** who still use `include()` as a design pattern.
+ - **Old-school devs** who still use `include()` as a design pattern and are fine with it.
- - **Small businesses** that just need a simple website, not a tech stack.
+ - **Not-quite devs** that just need a simple website, not a tech stack.
+ - **Small businesses** that use shared hosting services with Apache and PHP.
- - **Freelancers** who are looking for a way to quickly build client websites.
+ - **Freelancers** who are looking for a way to deliver a working site in hours, not days.
  - **Anyone** who wants to control every page and every line on it.

 ## Requirements
  - Local (MAMP, WAMP, XAMPP etc) or remote HTTP server with PHP.
+ - Code or Text editor.

 ### Optional
- - Code or Text editor.
  - JS bundler for js-source files.
  - SASS compiler for css-source files.
  - Graphic editor for icons, thumbnails etc.